Skip to contentSkip to navigation

 No. Although colorectal cancer is most often diagnosed in people over the age of 60, the incidence of colorectal cancer in people under age 50 appears to be rising steadily in North America.

-If you are younger than 50 and would like to be screened, you must have a family history or specific risk factors to be eligible for the screening program.
+If you are younger than 50 and would like to take the FIT screening test, you must have a family history or specific risk factors to be eligible for the screening program.
 You can confirm your eligibility by completing this short questionnaire.

 Is red meat responsible for colorectal cancer?